quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 # CBOR Encoding

-JSCN encodes JSON data types to CBOR data types as described in the following sections.
+JCoR encodes JSON data types to CBOR data types as described in the following sections.

 ## Structured Types